Prince Edward Street (County Road 64 ) Reconstruction

 Thanks.

-pet over 2 years ago
+pet almost 3 years ago

 After attending last nights meeting there is another concern.
 If traffic is calmed along 64, people will use Bose Rd as an alternative and tragic will increase there.
 People already use this route to avoid the train tracks and speeding is a real issue.
 As the bridge only allows one car at a time and is an honour system for cars to get through I see a potential for accidents to increase.
 While Bose Rd is a municipal road this needs to be taken into consideration.